freeskylier/lier/Security-Considerations.md

 ### Certificate Exchange

-Lantern proxies and clients mutually authenticate using certificates.
+Lantern proxies and clients mutually authenticate using [public key certificates](http://en.wikipedia.org/wiki/Public_key_certificate).
 These certificates are exchanged via XMPP messages between the client and the proxy sent through Google Talk.
 The exchange happens as a result of the client becoming aware of the server through the Kaleidoscope advertising process (see above).

-One the client becomes aware of a proxy, the client sends that proxy its own certificate via a direct XMPP message.
-Note - we do not relay this message through the chain of friends that advertised the proxy because that would require all of them to be online at the time that the client wants to access the internet.
+One the client becomes aware of a proxy, the client sends that proxy its own certificate via a direct XMPP message to the JID in the Kaleidoscope advertisement.
+Note - we do not relay this message through the chain of friends that advertised the proxy because that would require all of them to be online at the time that the client wants to access the internet, which would severely restrict availability.

 When the proxy receives the client's certificate, it implicitly trusts it.
 This is because the only way that Google Talk's XMPP server will deliver the message is if either: